ghasminia/snappfood_delivery_orders/README.md

 # Delivery report Service

-This service allows us to report late orders with the ability to file late requests for delayed orders to be reviewed by someone.
+This service facilitates the reporting of late orders, allowing delayed requests to be filed for review by designated personnel.
+The project is developed using TypeScript with the Express framework, utilizes a PostgreSQL database managed through Sequelize ORM, and is containerized with Docker.
+Additionally, it includes integration tests to ensure reliability.

 ### This service has three routes that include

 #### 1. Record Delay Request
-- **Description**: This route allows users to record delays and add them to the review queue for further processing.
+- **Description**: Records delays and adds them to the review queue for further processing.
 - **Endpoint**: `/orders/:orderId/delay`
 - **HTTP Method**: POST

 #### 2. Support Request Pickup
-- **Description**: This route enables support agents to pick up requests from the review queue for resolution.
+- **Description**: Enables support agents to pick up requests from the review queue for resolution.
-- **Endpoint**: `/orders/:orderId/assign-employee`
+- **Endpoint**: `delivery-reports/assign-employee`
 - **HTTP Method**: POST

 #### 3. Weekly Delay Report
-- **Description**: This route generates a weekly report of delays for all stores.
+- **Description**: Generates a weekly report of delays for all vendors.
 - **Endpoint**: `/vendors/reports/weekly`
 - **HTTP Method**: GET

 ## Installation
-- Clone the project somewhere
+- Clone the project repository

-- Build your env file according to the requirements stated in the env.example file
+- Configure your environment variables based on the specifications outlined in the env.example file.

-- Install the required packages for the project:
+- Install the necessary project dependencies:
 ```bash
 npm install
 ```

-- Create a suitable production output from the project:
+- Build the project for production:
 ```bash
 npm run build
 ```

-- Create the config.json file to create databases using sequelize-cli at the config/config.json address:
+- Create a config.json file at config/config.json to manage database configurations using Sequelize CLI:
 ```json
 {
     "development": {